 Yes.
 Images generated by go-cart.io can be distributed under a permissive liccense (CC-BY, see Creative Commons license): "This license lets others distribute, remix, adapt, and build upon your work, even commercially, as long as they credit you for the original creation."
 Please credit our work by citing: Gastner MT, Seguy V, More P. Fast flow-based algorithm for creating density-equalizing map projections.
 Proc Natl Acad Sci USA 115(10):E2156–E2164 (2018).
 If possible, please also include a hyperlink to go-cart.io.

-It usually takes just a few seconds to generate a cartogram using this website.
+It usually takes just a few seconds to generate one cartogram using this website.
+It will take longer if you have multiple data columns.
 A progress bar will give you an indication of how far the calculation has already proceeded.
 If you can’t see a cartogram at the end, please read our answer to “what went wrong?”

 This website uses the Fast Flow-based method developed by Michael T. Gastner, Vivien Seguy, and Pratyush More.
 You can learn more about how this method works by reading the paper they published in the journal PNAS.
 If you publish an image produced by go-cart.io, please include a reference to the PNAS paper.